Musa (genus): Fe'i-type cultivars

 No such nomenclature system has been developed for the group of edible bananas derived from section Callimusa.
 This group is known generally as the "Fe'i" or "Fehi" bananas, and numerous cultivars are found in the South Pacific region.
 They are very distinctive plants with upright fruit bunches, featuring in three of Paul Gauguin's paintings.
 The flesh can be cooked before eating and is bright orange, with a high level of beta carotene.
 Fe'i bananas are no longer very important for food, as imported foods have grown in popularity, although some have ritual significance.
 Investigations are under way to use the Fe'i karat bananas (the name derives from "carrot" due to the intense orange-yellow color of the fruit) in prevention of childhood blindness in Pohnpei.
 Fe'i bananas probably derive mainly from Musa maclayi, although their origins are not as well understood as the section Musa bananas.
 Cultivars can be formally named, as e.g. Musa (Fe'i Group) 'Utafun'.

 Other uses

 In addition to the edible fruits, the flowers can be eaten cooked, and the heart of the plant (like heart of palm) can be eaten raw or cooked.
 Additionally, the rootstocks and leaf sheaths of some species can be cooked and eaten.
+The leaves are used in several cultures as cooking wrappers, such as for Puerto Rican pasteles or Indonesian pepes, and for food plating.
+Musa textilis (abacá) is grown for fiber.